mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-user-input.md

 #### GetPoints()

 Use `rs.GetPoints()` to ask the user for multiple point locations.
 As in rs.GetPoint(), all parameters are optional.
 Note that there is a separate prompt for the first point, and a second one for subsequent points.

 You need to set the parameters in order, separated by commas.
-If you do not want to specify a paramter at all, and accept the default, you can leave it out but you must then specify any following parameters explicitly using the parameter name.
+If you do not want to specify a parameter at all, and accept the default, you can leave it out but you must then specify any following parameters explicitly using the parameter name.
 For example, this will not work to set a custom first prompt:

 ```python